 Jump to:

-- Flavor - We're pumping up the volume on my make-ahead mashed potatoes with cream cheese by adding salty bacon, sharp cheddar cheese, and savory ranch seasoning.
+- Flavor: We're pumping up the volume on my make-ahead mashed potatoes with cream cheese by adding salty bacon, sharp cheddar cheese, and savory ranch seasoning.

-- Make-ahead - No more standing at the stove mashing potatoes at the last minute!
+- Make-ahead: No more standing at the stove mashing potatoes at the last minute!
 My secret ingredient keeps these potatoes creamy and silky - even after reheating.

-- Family favorite - Creamy mashed potatoes are always a crowd-pleaser, from weeknight meals to holiday dinners.
+- Family favorite: Creamy mashed potatoes are always a crowd-pleaser, from weeknight meals to holiday dinners.

-Ingredient notes
+Ingredient Notes

-- Cream cheese - This is my secret ingredient.
+- Cream cheese is my secret ingredient.
 It gives the mashed potatoes a silky texture.
 When making these potatoes ahead of time, the cream cheese keeps the potatoes creamy and prevents them from drying out.

 - Heavy cream yields the creamiest mashed potatoes.
 Half-and-half or whole milk can also be used.
 Avoid using milk with less fat - 2%, 1%, or skim - it won't yield the same consistency and flavor.